lippertto/janus-trainer/README.md

 ## Features

+- Pdf download for taxes.
+Trainer x received y euros for z units.
+Lock year!
 - Normen: In enter dialog: update dates when current/last quarter is selected
 - Auto-Approve
 - Normen: Monthly pdf downloads
-- Report: Same Courses on same day
 - Make courses disabled.
 (Also in the UI.)
 - Playwright test: enter -> approve -> compensate.
+- Playwright test: duplicates
 - Warning if training limits have been reached
 - offerings: make weekday a radio group.
 Training can have only 1 weekday
-- Pdf download for taxes.
-Trainer x received y euros for z units.
-Lock year!
-- FAB should not hide pen icon on enter list

 ## Tech update

 - Hide password in POSTGRES_CONNECTION_URL of lambda. --> Use Secret
 - Join payments and compensation api routes (and domain objects) into /payments/{id}/compensations
-- Put sources into src directory.

 # Common tasks